-When you’re making any type of meringue buttercream, you need to equalize the temperatures between the hot sugar syrup and the cold butter.
+When you’re making any type of meringue buttercream, whether it’s Swiss, French, or Italian meringue, you need to equalize the temperatures between the hot sugar syrup and the cold butter.

 If you have too much of a difference between them, the heat can melt the butter, or the cold butter can break into small pieces and create what looks like cottage cheese.

-If you do miscalculate and end up with a broken buttercream, you can save the icing by evening out the temperature, but it won’t be the same consistency that it would have been if it worked the first time.
+If you see that your buttercream is separating and turning into what’s called a “broken” or “split” buttercream, you can save the icing by equalizing the temperature, but it won’t be the same consistency that it would have been if it worked the first time.

 (For an article about what happens if you get egg yolk in your meringue, click here!)